Bryalle90/autoHTPC/README.md

-remove       | (True/False) remove torrent from uTorrent when done seeding notify       | (True/False) send a notification when done processing a torrent notifyRemove | (True/False) send a notification when removing a torrent
+remove       | (True/False) remove torrent from uTorrent when done seeding notify       | (True/False) send a notification when done processing a torrent notifyRemove | (True/False) send a notification when removing a torrent pause        | (True/False) pause the script at the end before closing

 Client       |
 ------------:| :------------